 Place for example rocks, a tree, and grass to fill up the foreground while leading all eyes towards your subject.
-The middle is generally occupied by your subject, or perhaps a guideline leading towards a rising sun.
+The middle is generally occupied by your subject, or perhaps a guideline leading towards the rising sun.
 The background can contain clouds, stars, or perhaps once again the sun.

 A Good Tripod

 If you want to keep long exposures from causing blurry pictures, then acquire a high-quality tripod.
 It can make your work considerably easier.
-But if you stick with an ordinary tripod, at least weigh it down with a backpack; otherwise it will move too much, making your pictures worthless.
+But if you stick with an ordinary tripod, at least weigh it down with a backpack; otherwise, it will move too much, making your pictures worthless.